langchain-ai/langchain/README.md

 The main value props of the LangChain libraries are:

 1. **Components**: composable building blocks, tools and integrations for working with language models.
-Components are modular and easy-to-use, whether you are using the rest of the LangChain framework or not
+Components are modular and easy-to-use, whether you are using the rest of the LangChain framework or not.
-2. **Off-the-shelf chains**: built-in assemblages of components for accomplishing higher-level tasks

-Off-the-shelf chains make it easy to get started.
-Components make it easy to customize existing chains and build new ones.

-## LangChain Expression Language (LCEL)

-LCEL is a key part of LangChain, allowing you to build and organize chains of processes in a straightforward, declarative manner.
-It was designed to support taking prototypes directly into production without needing to alter any code.
-This means you can use LCEL to set up everything from basic "prompt + LLM" setups to intricate, multi-step workflows.

-- **[Overview](https://python.langchain.com/docs/concepts/#langchain-expression-language-lcel)**: LCEL and its benefits
-- **[Interface](https://python.langchain.com/docs/concepts/#runnable-interface)**: The standard Runnable interface for LCEL objects
-- **[Primitives](https://python.langchain.com/docs/how_to/#langchain-expression-language-lcel)**: More on the primitives LCEL includes
-- **[Cheatsheet](https://python.langchain.com/docs/how_to/lcel_cheatsheet/)**: Quick overview of the most common usage patterns
+2. **Easy orchestration with LangGraph**: [LangGraph](https://langchain-ai.github.io/langgraph/),
+built on top of `langchain-core`, has built-in support for [messages](https://python.langchain.com/docs/concepts/messages/), [tools](https://python.langchain.com/docs/concepts/tools/), and other LangChain abstractions.
+This makes it easy to combine components into production-ready applications with persistence, streaming, and other key features.
+Check out the LangChain [tutorials page](https://python.langchain.com/docs/tutorials/#orchestration) for examples.

 ## Components